Tesla Model 3 (GEN1)

 - Keyless Entry and Start: Unlock and start the car with the key in your pocket or bag.

-- Phone-as-Key Functionality: With phone-as-key technology, you can use your smartphone as a digital key to unlock and start the vehicle, providing an additional layer of convenience and flexibility.
+- Phone-as-Key Functionality: Use your smartphone as a digital key to unlock and start the vehicle.

-- Alarm System: An integrated alarm system monitors for unauthorized entry or tampering, providing alerts to help deter intrusions and keep your vehicle secure.
+- Alarm System: An integrated alarm system monitors for unauthorized entry or tampering and triggers an alert.

-- Integrated Dashcam: The built-in dashcam records video footage of your journeys, capturing key details to provide added security, accountability, and peace of mind.
+- Integrated Dashcam: The built-in dashcam records video footage while you drive.

-- Parking Surveillance: Using its suite of cameras, the vehicle actively monitors the surroundings while parked, offering enhanced protection through continuous surveillance.
+- Parking Surveillance: Using its cameras, the vehicle monitors its surroundings while parked.

 Cargo Capacity and Towing Ability